Heartworm disease is serious and can be fatal. It spreads when mosquitos that carry heartworm larvae infect animals through their bites.

 Tests could also show similar clinical symptoms to those in Class 2.

 At this stage, Caval Syndrome is how vets define heartworm-positive dogs.
 All the clinical signs of Classes 2 and 3 can be present but by now there may be so many heartworms that they block the blood from reaching the heart.
-Treatment is now likely to be too late and the focus of care will be to make the dog as comfortable as possible.
+Treatment is now likely to be too late and at this point the disease is very likely fatal.
+The focus of care will be to make the dog as comfortable as possible for the time it has.

 Concerns About the Potential Dangers of Heartworm Disease